Social Emotional Learning (SEL): Definition, Competencies, and Benefits

 When SEL is introduced in classrooms, counseling sessions, or at home, it can have a lasting positive impact on how children and adolescents grow, connect, and succeed.

-What are the Five SEL Competencies Defined by CASEL? |
+What Are the Five SEL Competencies Defined by CASEL?

-What are the Research-Based Benefits of Social Emotional Learning in Schools? |
+What Are the Research-Based Benefits of SEL in Schools?

 What Is Social Emotional Learning (SEL)?